Jennifer lives in Manchester and has helped to care for her father, mother and aunt. All had various forms of dementia.

 I found going to a carers’ support group really helpful.
 Experiences could be shared, we could offer each other practical hints, and most of all, we could laugh.

-I learned that you have to fill forms in truthfully but pessimistically: you have to make it sound as bad as possible and resist the temptation to be positive.
+I learned that you have to fill forms in truthfully but pessimistically: you have to show how difficult things really are and resist the temptation to be positive.
 I knew people who clearly needed help but didn’t get it because they didn’t do this.

 I also found that I could be much more assertive on my family’s behalf than I would ever be for myself.
 I had to battle with receptionists, health professionals, organisations of all kinds, and I managed to break down bureaucratic unhelpfulness to a degree that surprised me.